The Adroit Journal: The Adroit Journal Summer Mentorship Program

-The Adroit Journal Summer Mentorship Program is a free, online program that pairs experienced writers with high school and secondary students.
+The Adroit Journal Summer Mentorship Program is an online program that pairs experienced writers with high school and secondary students.
 Mentees have been recognized through the National YoungArts Foundation & United States Presidential Scholar in the Arts designation, the National Scholastic Art & Writing Awards, and the Foyle Young Poet of the Year Awards.
 Participants have also been featured in Teen Vogue and NPR, among other publications.

 The Gregory Djanikian Scholars Program

 Gregory Djanikian was born in Alexandria, Egypt, and came to the United States when he was eight years old.
 He has published seven poetry collections, the latest of which is Sojourners of the In-Between (CMU Press, 2020).
 The Djanikian Scholars Program recognizes six emerging poets each year, beginning with 2018.